Incapacitated Child Tax Credit

 Only one Incapacitated Child Tax Credit may be claimed in respect of an incapacitated child.
 If your child is maintained by more than one person, the tax credit is divided between them.

-You cannot claim both the Incapacitated Child Tax Credit and Dependent Relative Credit for the same child.
+You cannot claim both the Incapacitated Child Tax Credit and Dependant Relative Credit for the same child.

 Next: How do you claim Incapacitated Child Tax Credit?